AndrewRoddy/Gomodoro/README.md

 - [ ] Show current amount of time in the heading bar
     - [ ] When time on screen is hidden show "Gomodoro" in the title bar instead

-User setting imporovements
-- [ ] Create settings menu
-    - [ ] User can change break time split (2:1, 3:1, 4:1, 5:1)
-    - [ ] User can choose for it to show real time left or break time left
-    - [ ] Add a Patreon button at the bottom of the user settings

 Patreon integration
 - [ ] Create Patreon integration